 We may need to raise more money to continue the research and development necessary to bring our products to market and to establish marketing and additional manufacturing capabilities.
 We may seek additional funds through public and private stock offerings, government contracts and grants, arrangements with corporate collaborators, borrowings under lease lines of credit or other sources.
-We have on file two effective shelf registration statements that in the aggregate allow us to raise up to an additional \$111.6 million from the sale of common or preferred stock.
+We have on file an effective shelf registration statement that allows us to raise up to an additional \$50.0 million from the sale of common stock, preferred stock, debt securities and/or warrants.
 However, we may not be able to raise additional funds on favorable terms, or at all.
 Recently, the credit markets and the financial services industry have been experiencing a period of unprecedented turmoil and upheaval characterized by the bankruptcy, failure, collapse or sale of various financial institutions and an unprecedented level of intervention from the United States federal government.
 These events have generally made equity and debt financing more difficult to obtain, and may negatively impact our ability to complete financing transactions.
 To the extent that we raise additional funds by issuing equity securities, our stockholders may experience significant dilution.
 Any debt financing, if available, may involve restrictive covenants, such as limitations on our ability to incur additional indebtedness and other operating restrictions that could adversely impact our ability to conduct our business.